-So many years have passed since the day I write about here, and I’ll straight up tell you, if it hadn’t happened to me, I might have a problem wondering if this is a true re-telling of events.
+Tuesday marked the 20 year anniversary of this event, and I’ll straight up tell you, if it hadn’t happened to me, I might have a problem wondering if this is a true re-telling of events.
 It is; it exactly is.
 There is not so much as an iota of hyperbole or embellishment.
+It is still the greatest unnatural tragedy of my life.

 Downstairs in the Fridge